HUMAN RIGHTS LAW IN AUSTRALIA

 For background to the Charter and authoritative commentary and analysis of each provision, including cases, see the Judicial College of Victoria's 2016 Charter of Human Rights Bench Book (freely available online).
 This resource is regularly updated.

-For authoritative summaries of all published decisions cases on Charter issues (in VCAT, the Supreme Court and Court of Appeal), see the Judicial College of Victoria's Victorian Human Rights Charter Case Collection.
-The collection is indexed by individual Charter right or section.
+For authoritative summaries of all published decisions cases on Charter issues (in VCAT, the Supreme Court and Court of Appeal), see:

 For selected cases on each provision of the Charter in all Victorian courts, see the Human Rights Law Centre's Caselaw Database.